alberttgomes/liferay-database-converter/README.md

-# How to use tool to fix Column Issues
+# How to use App to fix Column Issues

 ## Requirements:
 - Java 21